-Mark Twain Said “Write What You Know,” but We’ve Been Misusing His Words
+Mark Twain Said “Write What You Know,” but That’s Ridiculous

-How this old adage can actually make you a better writer
+Can this old adage actually make you a better writer?

 Ryan Doskocil